Poem Inscribed Into the Blockchain | Immutability & Permanence

 ‘ICE | July | 1982’ – William Gibsonian ‘Black ICE’.
 Illustration: Bitcoin Poem Burnt Into the Blockchain.
 Nikon D4 & Carl Zeiss 50mm.

-Ordinals and the bitcoin blockchain
+Ordinals and the Bitcoin blockchain

 Storing for eternity?